 When recording audio only, the output audio format can be set as MP3 or WAV.

-Three video quality levels are available here to choose: SD, HD(Recommended) and Original modes.
+Three video quality levels are available here to choose: Standard, High(Recommended), and Original.

 4.3.2 Frame Rate

 In Frame Rate menu, you can choose 20fps, 23.976fps, 24fps(Recommended), 25fps, 29.97fps, 30fps or 60fps.
 You can also select CFR(Constant Frame Rate) or VFR(Variable Frame Rate) here.

 Here you can choose MPEG4(For computers with lower performance), H.264(Recommended - occupies less performance) or H.264(For smaller file size).

 In Output Resolution menu, you can select the size of the output recording screen: Same as computer screen, 1/2 computer screen, 480*360, 640*480, 800*600, 1024*768 etc.

 In Sample Rate menu, you can choose 8000Hz, 11025Hz, 22050Hz, 44100Hz or 48000Hz.